Example Career: Librarians

 - Provide input into the architectural planning of library facilities.

-What Librarians Should Be Good At
+What Librarians and Media Collections Specialists Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.